nichoth/resume/resume.md

 * CSS
 * HTML
 * a little bit of SQL, Java, Haskell, Python, PHP
-* Expertise with Photoshop, Indesign, and Illustrator
+* good with with Photoshop, Indesign, and Illustrator